 “The seventy years probably begin from the fourth year of Jehoiakim, when Jerusalem was first captured, and many captives, as well as the treasures of the temple, were carried away; they end with the first year of Cyrus, who, on taking Babylon, issued an edict for the restoration of the Jews (Ezr 1:1)” (comments on Jeremiah 25:11).

-Daniel lives through in the 70-year punishment
+Daniel lives through the 70-year punishment

 Daniel 1:21 explains that “Daniel continued until the first year of Cyrus”—which was the year Cyrus made a proclamation allowing the Jews to return to Jerusalem and rebuild the temple.
 The year of this proclamation marked the end of the 70-year captivity of the Jews predicted by God through Jeremiah.